 Using a Persona makes sure you are designing for a person, not a market.

-Working through this process is a useful exercise, and you’ll find a variety of tools and templates to help you do this.
+Working through this process is a useful exercise.
 The aim is for you to be able to empathize with the person you are building for and get some perspective on how they may interact with your product.

 Using your Persona to ask better questions